Sahilinsan/MergeFest-Hacker/README.md

 Fill out the registration form to secure your spot: [Registration Form Link]

 ### 2. **Get Familiar with Git**
 Brush up on the basics of Git to make contributions easily.
-Check out this helpful guide: [https://github.com/IMGIITRoorkee/open-source-arcade/blob/main/README.md]
+Check out this helpful guide: https://github.com/IMGIITRoorkee/open-source-arcade/blob/main/README.md

 ### 3. **Learn How to Contribute**
-Read the `contributes.md` file for guidelines on how you can start contributing: [Contributes.md Link]
+Read the `contributes.md` file for guidelines on how you can start contributing: https://github.com/IMGIITRoorkee/MergeFest-Hacker/blob/main/CONTRIBUTORS.md

 ### 4. **Review Event Rules**
 Please take a moment to review the event rules: [Event Rules Link]